mathigon/fermat.js/README.md

 ## Copyright and license

-Code and documentation are copyright (c) 2014 Mathigon / Philipp Legner.
+Code and documentation are copyright (c) 2014 Mathigon.
 Code is released under the [MIT license](LICENSE).